particle-iot/docs/src/content/datasheets/accessories/mesh-accessories.md

 The PoE (Power over Ethernet) adapter for the Ethernet FeatherWing plugs into the Ethernet side of the FeatherWing.

 It uses the Silvertel [Ag9905M](/assets/datasheets/Ag9900M.pdf) and can supply 1800 mA to your device and any Feather accessories.
 It is a Class 0 IEEE 802.3af device.
+It supports Alternative A (power on data pair) and Alternative B (power on spare pair).

 | Parameter | Minimum | Typical | Maximum | Units |
 | --- | --- | --- | --- | --- |